dzordzan/reviewer/README.md

 ### Technologies

-Reviewr uses a number of open source projects to work properly:
+Reviewer uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Marked] - a super fast port of Markdown to JavaScript